List of parties contesting the 2005 United Kingdom general election: Parties standing in Northern Ireland

 There are eighteen seats in Northern Ireland, and four parties stood in every seat.
 These parties do not stand in the rest of the UK; although the Democratic Unionist Party has briefly held a mainland Westminster seat due to a defection, and Sinn Féin also stands in the Republic of Ireland.
-Three other Northern Ireland-only parties stood, while the [Conservative Party (UK)|Conservative Party] and Vote For Yourself Rainbow Dream Ticket also put up candidates.
+Three other Northern Ireland-only parties stood, while the Conservative Party and Vote For Yourself Rainbow Dream Ticket also put up candidates.